XEQMLabs/xeqm-core/docs/sent-l2-confirmation/sent-confirmations.md

 With the ethereum transition, however, the pulse quorum's role takes on considerably more weight: it is the one that signs off on observed registration details, stakes, unlocks, and so on.
-While there *are* protections against who can initiate such requests on the smart contract, there is a layer of trust introduced between the Oxen node and the L2 RPC provider that feeds oxend the information about what has happened in the smart contract.
+While there *are* protections against who can initiate such requests on the smart contract, there is a layer of trust introduced between the Oxen node and the L2 RPC provider that feeds equilibriad the information about what has happened in the smart contract.
 Thus both the L2 provider and the pulse quorum itself become a source of possible error (intentional or otherwise).